Due by 11:59pm, Tuesday, May 1.

 Additionally, you are required to provide performance results on

 several disk drives.
-The default Nachos disk simulator uses arbitrarily
+The original Nachos disk simulator uses arbitrarily

 selected disk parameters (seek time, rotational delay, and sequential

 transfer rate).
-We provide a new disk simulator Vesper that
+We have incorporated a new disk simulator (called

-can emulate a realistic disk drive with an input profile file.
-We
+Vesper) that can emulate a realistic disk drive with an input profile file.

 of an IBM 10KRPM SCSI drive and a Seagate 10KRPM SCSI drive respectively.

-To use Vesper with an input profile file, specify the option
+To use an input disk profile file, specify the option

-you are required to provide performance results for the default Nachos
+In this assignment, you are required to provide performance results for

-disk simulator, Vesper with the IBM drive, and Vesper with the Seagate
+the original Nachos disk simulator, Vesper with the IBM drive, and Vesper

 Note that we are only interested in the time for the concurrent read phase.